jgodson/shopify-tools/README.md

 6. That's it.
 You're good to go!

 ## Updates
-Until it is published on the Chrome Web Store, when updates are release you will either need to run `git pull` or download the new zip file and replace the current folder with the new one
+Until it is published on the Chrome Web Store, when updates are released you will either need to run `git pull` or download the new zip file and replace the current folder with the new one